Individual Grants

 • still have a family home in the former Borough of Taunton Deane but now attend university somewhere else.

-Anyone who meets the above criteria can apply however, we prioritise applications from people who currently live and attend a state funded school in the former Borough of Taunton Deane, and we also prioritise applications from people who attend or have previously attended Bishop Fox’s School.
+Anyone who meets the above criteria can apply however, we prioritise applications from people who currently live and attend a state funded school in the former Borough of Taunton Deane.
+When we have lots of applications and some are similar, we will usually prioritise grants for people who attend or have previously attended Bishop Fox’s School.

 Ask us if you’re not sure if you are eligible.